codebreaker0810/Shopping-Cart-Book_Store/README.md

 # Shopping-Cart-Book_Store
 ![Index (4)](https://user-images.githubusercontent.com/122152345/223754715-00411e75-daa7-4417-94a1-70319cbfccff.JPG)
-The purpose is to allow users to search and purchase a book based on title, author and subject. user can order their books online.rpose is to allow users to search and purchase a book based on title, author and subject. user can order their books online.
+The purpose is to allow users to search and purchase a book based on title, author and subject. user can order their books online.